Last updated : October 7, 2024

 Instead of feeling relaxed and mellow though, users often experience intense unpleasant effects.

 K2 became increasingly popular with high school students and young adults around 2005.
 It was legal and you could usually find it in your local convenience store or easily purchase it online.
 The FDA banned synthetic cannabinoids in 2012.
-Users find them on the black market.
+People who abuse these drugs find them on the black market.

 Marijuana

-The legalization of marijuana doesn’t mean that it should be taken off of company drug tests.
-Until there is a test for current impairment, though, employers are stuck in a tough spot.
+The legalization of recreational or medical marijuana doesn’t mean that it should be taken off of company drug tests.
+Employers are stuck in a tough spot until there is a test for current impairment though.

 Marijuana use affects motor and thinking skills—both necessary for performing your job to the best of your ability.
 However, current test methods identify drug metabolites rather than the parent drug.